 Kobe is world-famous for one food – beef!
 So, after enjoying the vegetarian delights of Kyoto, it’s all about the carnivores in Kobe.

-As it’s considered some of the best steak in the world, it doesn’t come cheap but your tastebuds are sure to be delighted!
+As it’s considered some of the best steaks in the world, it doesn’t come cheap but your tastebuds are sure to be delighted!
 One famous place is the Kobe Steak Restaurant Royal Mouriya while another option is a wagyu teppanyaki barbeque.

 If you’re on an extended trip to Osaka, we recommend heading out for a day trip to Japan’s former capital of Nara.